smarigowda/cypress-udemy-course/README.md

 ## Test

-- Update comment 404 response
+- To test the `Update Comment` feature with 404 response
   - start server using `cy.server()`
   - listen to the requst and configure fake response using `cy.route()`
   - click on Post Comment button
+  - validate the response and the text displayed on the browser

 ## API Testing